 Owner’s equity – Net Worth of the company

 Owner’s equity is the stake that shareholders have in the company, which is also known as shareholders equity.
+It reflects ownership.

 In case of partnership firm and proprietorship business, it’s called partner’s equity or capital and owner’s equity respectively.
 It shows what the company is worth to its owner.